BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 read/writes to memory in 1 cycle.
 We will see later how to implement caches.

+_Note on RAYSTONEs_: All RAYSTONES statistics should be obtained with the line `#define NO_GRAPHIC` uncommented in [FIRMWARE/raystones.c](FIRMWARE/raystones.c).
+This is because the `putchar()` function in [FIRMWARE/putchar.S](FIRMWARE/putchar.S) sends the character then waits for the UART to be not busy.
+The number of iterations of the waiting loop can vary *A LOT* depending of the ratio between CPU frequency and UART baud rate.

 ## Step 3: a sequential 5-stages pipeline

 A pipelined processor is like a multi-cycle processor that uses a state machine,